Sinzear/Framer-VideoPlayer/README.md

 ### Shyness

 It's common for video controls to fade out after a second or two, and fade back in when the video is acted upon.
+The VideoPlayer module can show and hide the button and controls for you, fading over two seconds.
 You can enable this behavior on the play button with:

 ```coffeescript
   video.shyPlayButton = true
 ```

-And on the rest of the controls - the progress bar and any visible timestamps - with:
+You can also enable this behavior on the rest of the controls - the progress bar and any visible timestamps - with:

 ```coffeescript
   video.shyControls = true